 After the National Visa Center transfers your case to the embassy or consulate that will make the ultimate decision about your visa, that embassy or consulate will be your go-to for information about your case.
 You can find the contact information for your embassy or consulate on the notice they sent you to schedule your interview.
 You can also find it in the Foreign Embassy and Consulate directory on the State Department’s website.

-If you try all of the relevant options above and still can’t get any traction with USCIS, the NVC, or your consulate or embassy, it would be a good idea to speak with the lawyer.
+If you try all of the relevant options above and still can’t get any traction with USCIS, the NVC, or your consulate or embassy, it would be a good idea to speak with a lawyer.
 Immigration can be complicated, and skilled immigration attorneys can sometimes find ways to move your case along when the normal channels have failed.
-You can find a lawyer who offers their services at low or no charge in the USA.gov legal aid tool.
+You can connect with an independent attorney and get your questions answered for just $24/month with our Ask an Attorney program.